Superannuation

 From 1 July 2021, all superannuation trustees who are registrable superannuation entity (RSE) licensees regulated by APRA, will also be required to hold an Australian financial services licence to operate their fund(s).

-You can check to see whether a person or business has an Australian financial services (AFS) licence or is an authorised representative by searching our professional registers.
+You can check to see whether a person or business has an Australian financial services (AFS) licence or is an authorised representative by searching the ASIC Professional Registers Search.

 You can also search the financial advisers register to find out where an adviser has worked, their qualifications, training, memberships of professional bodies and what products they can advise on.